Carotus/Homer3Days/README.md

 # Synopsis

 You live in a small town close to a mountain.
 The outside environment is hostile, so living beyond the walls that guard the city means certain death.
 In your culture, it's illegal to kill someone, even if it's to punish a murderer.
-Murderers, instead of receiving the death penalty, are exiled after 3 days.
+Murderers, instead of receiving the death penalty, are exiled after 3 days from their sentence.
 In these 3 days, prisoners receive visits from different "entities" called "bearers", which can both provide closure and bring gifts.
 You were framed for a horrible crime, and are sentenced to exile.
 In the following days, you will receive the visits.
-After that, you'll have to survive on your own
+After that, you'll have to survive on your own.
+How will you deal with such an awful situation?

 ## Play Online